Jorgeehdz/AdminPacientes/README.md

-Hi!, To test this proyect you can git clone this repo, or enter to this link to see de web page: https://adminpacientes.netlify.app
+Hi, if you want to see this proyect you can do it with this link: https://adminpacientes.netlify.app

 # Getting Started with Create React App